Yevhen-Tkachenko-1/Docker-Containerization-Demo/README.md

 There is an explicit way to create and start container:

-- Run `docker container create hello-world:linux`
+- Run `docker container create --name hello-world-container hello-world:linux`

 ![](image/2.PNG)